 Mr. Giffen joined the Argus Group in 2014 and is a member of the executive leadership team.
-He leads a team responsible for the Argus Group's investment portfolio and the Treasury function, along with investor relations, investor services and board governance.
+He leads all investment activities within the Argus Group, including the Pensions business and its operations, the balance sheet and the Argus Wealth Management business.
 Prior to joining the Argus Group, Mr. Giffen worked for five years at Gray Philanthropies Limited and Orbis Investment Management Limited in a family office role advising the Chairman, Allan Gray.
 Previously, Mr. Giffen worked at HSBC Bermuda and its predecessor, Bank of Bermuda, for 11 years in a variety of roles dealing with high net worth and institutional clients.